 The perception of sound plays an essential part in the lives of most individuals.
 Hearing conversation or enjoying music provide some obvious examples.
 Other examples are less obvious, such as, the effect of music in film, or the emotional meaning conveyed by intonation of the voice.
 Our laboratory research is aimed at understanding how humans recognize, remember, and interpret these meaningful sound patterns.

 There are three main branches of our research.
-The first has been ongoing interest for many years and focuses on the mental representation of musical structure and the acquisition of musical knowledge, including knowledge of popular music.
+The first, an ongoing interest for many years, focuses on the mental representation of musical structure and the acquisition of musical knowledge, including knowledge of popular music.
 This work has received support from the Natural Sciences and Engineering research Council.
-Through a recent NSERC grant, a new longitudinal study (MusAcq), has begun with a focus on adolescent brain plasticity as it applies to music.
+Through a recent NSERC grant, a new longitudinal study (MusAcq) is exploring adolescent brain plasticity in a music acquisition context.
 The study will examine preference and memory in the context of other types of auditory/music tasks including singing.
 The second branch which began a little later, focuses on the role of music in audiovisual contexts, in particular, the role of music on the interpretation, memory, and appreciation of cinema, video and other multimedia.
 This work has been supported by Social Sciences and Humanities research Council.
-The third research area, the newest of all, focuses on singing, as part of a very large international project called AIRS (Advancing Interdisciplinary Research in Singing) which was based at UPEI, and initiated and directed by Dr. Cohen and supported by SSHRC.
+The third research area, the newest of all, focuses on singing, as part of a large international project called AIRS (Advancing Interdisciplinary Research in Singing) which was based at UPEI, and initiated and directed by Dr. Cohen and supported by SSHRC.
 Dr. Cohen is now a co-investigator in the multi-institutional SingWell Canada project, supported by SSHRC, which focuses on the benefits of singing for persons with communication disorders.

 Our work is typically undertaken in the context of a broad lifespan developmental picture.
 We are interested in understanding how individuals acquire auditory and musical skills and how these skills change across the lifespan from childhood to senior years, be it memory for sequences, identification of emotion, integration of musical and visual information, or learning to sing or compose a new melody.
 We are also interested in the therapeutic uses of music and in the health aspect of hearing and music and student theses have been conducted with persons who have Parkinson's Disease, dementia or profound hearing loss.